Why scattered accounts cost more than you think

 How long does account consolidation take?

 A typical in-kind transfer takes five to ten business days.
-Retirement account rollovers can take slightly longer depending on the sending institution.
-The planning work — building the inventory, identifying what to keep and what to replace, mapping the target allocation — takes longer than the transfers themselves, usually a few weeks of coordinated work.
+Retirement account rollovers can take slightly longer depending on the sending institution — some older 401(k) recordkeepers require paper checks and can take three to four weeks to process a distribution.
+The planning work — building the inventory, identifying what to keep and what to replace, mapping the target allocation — takes longer than the transfers themselves, usually a few weeks of coordinated work between us, the receiving custodian, and any sending institutions that require documentation.

 Do I have to move everything to one place to get the benefits?